Cerebral blood volume: Pathophysiology

-The typical human adult's nerve skull contains approximately 1500 grams of the brain (including gray matter and white matter), 100-130 milliliters of blood, and 75 milliliters of cerebrospinal fluid.
+The typical human adult's skull contains approximately 1500 grams of the brain (including gray matter and white matter), 100-130 milliliters of blood, and 75 milliliters of cerebrospinal fluid.
 About 15% of the blood volume is present in the arteries, 40% in the veins, and 45% in the nerve tissue and capillaries.

 There is a difference between the cerebral blood volume of gray and white matter.
 The cerebral blood volume value of gray matter is about 3.5 +/- 0.4 ml/100g, and the white matter is about 1.7 +/- 0.4 ml/100g.
 The gray matter is nearly twice that of white matter.
 In both white and gray matter, cerebral blood volume decreases by about 0.50% per year with increasing age.
 Intracranial hematoma and Intracerebral hemorrhage (ICH) will cause an increase in cerebral blood volume.
-The ischemic stroke will cause a substantial reduction in cerebral blood volume.
+Ischemic stroke will cause a substantial reduction in cerebral blood volume.